-In this report we complement the safety guidelines provided by ISO 26262 to include contract-specific activities and facilitate systematic reuse that aims at easing integration of safety-relevant components and the provided evidence within ISO 26262 systems.
+In this paper we enrich the safety guidelines provided by ISO 26262 to include contract-specific activities and demonstrate how systematic reuse that aims at easing integration of safety-relevant components within ISO 26262 systems can be achieved.
 We first define the safety contracts development process and the corresponding contract-specific activities.
-Then we provide guidelines on how and when to use the contract-specific activities in the case of SEooC.
+Then we provide guidelines on how and when to use the contractspecific activities in the case of SEooC.

-To demonstrate the proposed process we use a product-line scenario as a common real-world case.
-The product-line is composed of two construction machines whose compliance to ISO 26262 will be required in the near future.
+The current version of the ISO 26262 standard is aimed at passenger vehicles up to 3500 kilograms, while the next version of the standard is planned to also address heavy vehicles such as construction machines and trucks.
+Hence, heavy vehicle companies have already started preparing for the upcoming compliance to ISO 26262.
+To demonstrate the proposed process we use a product-line scenario composed of two construction machines as a common real-world case.
 Both machines are equipped with lifting arms, whose software controller in both cases includes a component for automatic positioning of the arm in a predefined position.
 We develop this component as a SEooC and then reuse it within the two products.
 On this real-world case we demonstrate how safety contracts can be used for SEooC development.
 Moreover, we illustrate the benefit of generative reuse of safety arguments on the the SEooC integration within the two products.

-The contributions of this work are (1) the guidelines in form of safety contracts development process describing the role of the safety contracts within the development and integration of reusable components within safety-critical systems, (2) alignment of the proposed process with the ISO 26262 safety process, and (3) its demonstration in a real-world case.
-In contrast to existing works that focus on facilitating reuse of safety artefacts within safety-critical systems [7, 15, 11, 9], we focus on detailing the guidelines for development and integration of reusable safety elements within safety-critical systems via safety contracts.
+The contributions of this work are (1) the guidelines in form of a safety contracts development process describing the role of the safety contracts within the development and integration of reusable components within safety-critical systems, (2) application of the guidelines to support development and integration of SEooC within ISO 26262 compliant system, and (3) its demonstration in a real-world case.
+In contrast to existing works that focus on facilitating reuse of safety artefacts within safety-critical systems [7], [9], [12], [16], we focus on detailing the guidelines for development and integration of reusable safety components within safety-critical systems via safety contracts.
 More specifically, we align the proposed process with ISO 26262 to facilitate generative reuse of safety artefacts, primarily safety arguments.
 We focus on providing means for capturing the SEooC assumptions recommended by the standard and support their validation during integration of the SEooC in an ISO 26262 compliant system.
 We assume that for the integration to work, both the SEooC and the target ISO 26262 system have safety contracts established.

-The rest of the paper is structured as follows: In Section 2 we provide background information.
-We present the safety contracts development process and align it with the SEooC development process recommended by ISO 26262 in Section 3.
-In Section 4 we demonstrate the proposed process and the related guidelines on a real-world case.
-We provide discussion in Section 5 and related work in Section 6.
-Finally, conclusions and future work are presented in Section 7.
+The rest of the paper is structured as follows: In Section II we provide background information.
+We present the safety contracts development process and align it with the SEooC development process recommended by ISO 26262 in Section III.
+In Section IV we demonstrate the proposed process and the related guidelines on a real-world case.
+We provide discussion in Section V and related work in Section VI.
+Finally, conclusions and future work are presented in Section VII.